mongodb/specifications/source/load-balancers/load-balancers.rst

 Changelog
 =========

+:2024-01-17: Clarify that ``TopologyDescriptionChangedEvent`` must be emitted on topology close
 :2022-10-05: Remove spec front matter and reformat changelog.
 :2022-01-18: Clarify that ``OP_MSG`` must be used in load balanced mode.
 :2021-12-22: Clarify that pinned connections in transactions are exclusive.